Venus Williams biography

 Venus Williams was born on June 17, 1980, in Lynwood, California.
 Her father was a former sharecropper who introduced Williams to tennis on the public courts near Compton, LA.
 She turned pro in 1994, and has since won seven Grand Slam titles, including five Wimbledon championships, as well as four Olympic gold medals (three with her sister, Serena).
 Williams lives in Palm Beach, Florida.

-American tennis player.
-Born Venus Ebony Starr Williams on June 17, 1980, in Lynwood, California.
+American tennis player Venus Ebony Starr Williams was born on June 17, 1980, in Lynwood, California.
 One of Richard and Oracene Williams' five daughters, Venus, along with her younger sister, Serena, has redefined women's tennis with her strength and superb athleticism.
 Since turning pro in 1994, Venus has captured seven Grand Slam titles, including five Wimbledon championships, joining Martina Navratilova and Steffi Graf as the only women to have accomplished this.

 Venus was introduced to tennis by her father on the public courts in Los Angeles, not far from the family's home in Compton.
 Richard Williams, a former sharecropper from Louisiana, used what he'd gleaned from tennis books and videos to instruct his girls on the different aspects of the game.